Finding Strength in Balance

 Medicine- Have a medication review regularly, see if your medications are at high risk for falls, take the lowest dose for the best outcomes, ask a pharmacist about over-the-counter medications before you take one, work with your health care providers to reduce unnecessary medications, deprescribe.

-Environment-Wear appropriate footwear that goes around your heel (avoid flip flops and slippers), clear clutter especially on stairs and hallways, clean out and dispose of old medicines so to not confuse with medicines you currently take.
+Environment-Wear appropriate footwear that goes around your heel (avoid flip flops and slippers), clear clutter especially on stairs and hallways, clean out and dispose of old medicines so as to not confuse with medicines you currently take.
 Rugs can be hazardous, especially scatter rugs, pick these up to avoid a slipping or tripping hazard.
 Put the light on for stairways or have lighting added-especially basement stairs.
 Try to have full lighting in a room to avoid shaded or darker areas.
 Pets can be great companions but may be easily tripped over, or may push you unexpectedly, the leash can also tangle around your ankles.

 Health conditions- Some chronic health conditions can increase the risk of falls.
 Keeping chronic health conditions in control can reduce the risk.
-Some common conditions include, arrhythmias, diabetes, depression, asthma, and COPD.
+Some common conditions include arrhythmias, diabetes, depression, asthma, and COPD.

 Mobility-Haste can be a waste for sure!
 Take your time and don’t rush (the phone can wait).
 Use assistive devices correctly.
 Work on strength training to help with balance and muscle strength.
 Exercise can be done in small time frames, in sitting positions, and strength training can begin with no weights and slowly increased.
 Stronger muscles keep our bones upright!
 Ask an exercise physiologist or physical therapist for exercises to start.
 Strength can also help you get up if a fall occurs.
 The National Institute of Health (NIH) has a host of programs available to aid older adults with exercise and physical activity, take a look. https://www.nia.nih.gov/health/exercise-physical-activity

-Vision and Hearing Loss– Of course having difficulty seeing may be a hazard of navigating walk ways, steps, and uneven surfaces.
+Vision and Hearing Loss– Of course having difficulty seeing may be a hazard of navigating walkways, steps, and uneven surfaces.
 Hearing can also play a factor as one may not be able to react to a hazard such as a car, pet, child, or a moving shopping cart.
 Wearing glasses and hearing aids can reduce the risk of falls.

-Previous Fall and Fear of Falling-A previous fall or fear of falling holds you back from physical exercise, eventually weakening your muscles, which in turn can reduce your balance.
+Previous Fall and Fear of Falling-A previous fall or fear of falling hold you back from physical exercise, eventually weakening your muscles, which in turn can reduce your balance.
 Staying active and moving can keep you from tumbling and reduce your risk of falls.

 A wonderful resource that is available for patients, caregivers, and health care providers is STEADI-Stopping Elderly Accidents, Death, and Injury by the CDC.
 This website provides a host of brochures and information for patients and caregivers and for providers, see below.
-Many of the topics above can be reviewed at these link.
+Many of the topics above can be reviewed at these links.

 For patients and caregivers: https://www.cdc.gov/steadi/patient.html